-Effective for annual periods beginning on or after 1 January 2021.

-- Effective for business combinations and asset acquisitions for which the acquisition date is on or after the beginning of the first annual period beginning on or after 1 January 2020. - Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2020. - Effective for annual periods beginning on or after 1 June 2020. - Effective for annual periods beginning on or after 1 January 2022.
+- Effective for annual periods beginning on or after 1 January 2023. - 2 Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after a date to be determined. - 4 Effective for annual periods beginning on or after 1 June 2020. - 5 Effective for annual periods beginning on or after 1 January 2021. - 6 Effective for annual periods beginning on or after 1 April 2021.